JoeHO888/JoeHo888.github.io/_posts/2021-07-15-Least-Permissive-Role-To-Manage-MFA-In-Azure-AD.md

 The main difference between these roles is that ONLY Privileged Authentication Administrator can manage authentication (including MFA) for administrator account.
 For general users, these two roles are the same.

-Per test, these two types of adminstrator cannot manage MFA per user in Microsoft Admin Portal/Azure AD Portal.
+Per test, these two types of administrators cannot manage MFA per user in Microsoft Admin Portal/Azure AD Portal.
 However, it is doable to manage MFA per user in PowerShell

 {% include figure.html image="/images/2021-07-15-Least-Permissive-Role-To-Manage-MFA-In-Azure-AD/normal-mfa-page.png" alt="Normal MFA Management Console" caption="Normal MFA Management Console"%}

 {% include figure.html image="/images/2021-07-15-Least-Permissive-Role-To-Manage-MFA-In-Azure-AD/access-denied-mfa-page.png" alt="Access denied when accessing MFA Management Console" caption="Access denied when accessing MFA Management Console"%}

-## PowerShell Demostration
+## PowerShell Demonstration
 Despite the limitation in Admin Portal, actually we can still manage MFA via PowerShell according to Microsoft’ document.

 {% include figure.html image="/images/2021-07-15-Least-Permissive-Role-To-Manage-MFA-In-Azure-AD/microsoft-document.png" alt="Microsoft Document about using PowerShell as Authentication Administrator and Privileged Authentication" caption="Microsoft Document about using PowerShell as Authentication Administrator and Privileged Authentication"%}